Cascoda/cascoda-sdk/README.md

 | ot-cli-lwip | A demonstration of the Lightweight IP Stack running on top of OpenThread.
 [More information.](baremetal/app/ot-cli-lwip/README.md)
 | ot-cli-lwip-freertos | Same as above, but taking advantage of the POSIX socket API and FreeRTOS.
 [More information.](baremetal/app/ot-cli-lwip-freertos/README.md)
 | ot-cli-actuator | Similar to ot-cli, but also has actuator commands.
 [More information.](baremetal/app/ot-cli-actuator/README.md)
+| ot-cli-lwm2m | Similar to ot-cli, but with LWM2M client support using wakaama.
+[More information](baremetal/app/ot-cli-lwm2m/README.md)

 #### OpenThread Standalone Targets